luisra/flowers17/README.md

 ## Motivation

 Before looking into features such as color, shape, and texture for classification purposes, we wanted to make use of an automated feature extraction method to establish a baseline.
-This would allow us to decide which approach to pursue, automated vs. hands-on, moving forward.
+This would allow us to decide which approach to pursue further, between automated and hands-on, moving forward.

 ## Installation